SudoMakeMeASandwichDE/unipkg/README.md

 - `info`: Display information for a package.
 - `addrepo`: Add an external repository.
 - `everything`: Executes the `update`, `upgrade` and `clean`-command all at once.
-- `--set <update or manage>`: Configure, which package managers you want to update and on which you want to use the package management commands (install, remove, search, etc.).
+- `--set <update or primary>`: Configure, which package managers you want to update and on which you want to use the package management commands (install, remove, search, etc.).
 - `--pm <package manager>`: Execute a command for a specific package manager.

 ## This isn't a finished version!